“Creativity in education is as important as literacy, and we need to give it the same status”

-Our experience over the last 10 years with over 1000 teachers and 30+ schools, has proved that drama based methods are highly transferable and of great value to the educators who use them and bring about long lasting transformations to the learners who experience them.
+Our experience over the last 12 years with over 3000 teachers and 50+ schools, has proved that drama based methods are highly transferable and of great value to the educators who use them and bring about long lasting transformations to the learners who experience them.
 Our programmes are designed to permanently embed the capability for deploying drama based learning methods as a regular and ongoing part of the schools teaching and learning practices.

 Creative play through drama in the Pre-primary

 At this stage of a child’s life, active imagination, play, and creativity are the key drivers of learning.
 This program works with teachers and coordinators to maximize these three elements in their practice.
 In addition the program provides the department strategies to ensure these practices are firmly ingrained in the school’s methodology.
-This is done through series of drama based workshops and implementation-support sessions for Early Years (Pre-primary) Teachers.
+This is done through a series of drama based workshops and implementation-support sessions for Early Years (Pre-primary) Teachers.

-- Finding creative approaches to learning
+- Find creative approaches to learning

-- Managing energy in the class
+- Manage energy in the class

 The primary years lay the foundations of a child’s growth as a healthy and positive individual.
 Teaching and learning through drama adds value to this process as ‘learning’ happens by ‘doing’.

 The programme works with the school coordinators and curriculum teams to provide the toolkit, assist with adaptation to the curriculum across grades 1-5, and give the department assessment processes that clearly demonstrate 21st century learning goals.
-Throughout, the program is designed to ensure that the skills and methodologies can be self-perpetuated by the primary department into the indefinite future.

 - Engage with the curriculum through experiential learning